stresearch/SAFE/README.md

 ## Model Submission

 This is a code based competetion.
-No data will be released.
+No data will be released before the competition.
+A subset of the data may be released after the competition.

 **Details on the submission process and the sample model submission will be posted soon.**